 Sooo… Remember what I said about plans and confetti?

 Yeah, that happened today.

 My car wouldn’t start when leaving work, so I got home two hours late and had to cancel an appointment.
-Of course, the last thing I want to do tonight is be focused on writing or blogging, so what do I do?
+The last thing I want to do tonight is focus my attention on writing or blogging, so what do I do?
 Focused on writing and blogging!
 I still made time to watch the recap of a Jeff Goins webinar and watch the first video in the Blogging Made Simple series with Ruth Soukup.
 Even though the rest of my nicely laid plans were in confetti pieces on the floor of the Uber driver’s front seat.

-Speaking of Blogging Made Simple, Ruth lays it out very clearly what you need to do to really focus your craft.
+Speaking of Blogging Made Simple, Ruth clearly lays out what you need to do to focus your craft.
 The video series is a lead in for her Elite Blog Academy, which I understand gets terrific results.

 For now, though, the 2nd email in that 5-day email course will wait until tomorrow.

 Day 18 – Still Puffin’ Along and Learning On the Way

 Day 17 of the 21 Day Self-Care Challenge was another catch-up day, so I did day 18 instead!
 Now the days are lined up!
 Day 18 was simple.
 Rest in the knowledge that you are constantly being forgiven.
 This one is kind of big for me, because I frequently feel like I’m letting God down because of what I think, say, and do.
 Remembering that I’ve already been forgiven and am continuously being forgiven takes a weight off.